-A team of scientists at IBM have created a technology that uses light to allow chips to communicate and replace the traditional methods using electrical signals via copper wires.
-The tiny silicon circuits called nanophotonic avalanche photodetectors use small pulses of light to communicate to each at super fast speeds receiving optical data signals at 40Gbps (billion bits per second) and simultaneously multiply them tenfold.
+A team of scientists at IBM have created a groundbreaking technology that uses light to allow chips to communicate, replacing the traditional methods that rely on electrical signals via copper wires.
+The tiny silicon circuits, known as nanophotonic avalanche photodetectors, utilize small pulses of light to communicate with each other at incredibly fast speeds.
+These circuits are capable of receiving optical data signals at 40Gbps (billion bits per second) and simultaneously multiplying them tenfold.

-The IBM device explores the “avalanche effect” in Germanium, a material currently used in production of microprocessor chips.
-Analogous to a snow avalanche on a steep mountain slope, an incoming light pulse initially frees just a few charge carriers which in turn free others until the original signal is amplified many times.
+The IBM device leverages the “avalanche effect” in Germanium, a material currently used in the production of microprocessor chips.
+This effect is analogous to a snow avalanche on a steep mountain slope.
+An incoming light pulse initially frees just a few charge carriers, which in turn free others, amplifying the original signal many times.
 Conventional avalanche photodetectors are not able to detect fast optical signals because the avalanche builds slowly.
+However, IBM’s innovation overcomes this limitation, enabling the detection of fast optical signals and thus facilitating high-speed data transmission.

 Via Hot Hardware